squarooticus/draft-krose-multicast-security/draft-krose-multicast-security.md

 ## Browser-Specific Threats

-Shamelessly paraphrasing {{RFC8826}}, the security requirements for multicast transports to a browser follow directly from the requirement that the browser's job is to protect the user.
+The security requirements for multicast transport to a browser follow directly from the requirement that the browser's job is to protect the user.
+Huang et al. [huang-w2sp] summarize the core browser security guarantee as follows:

-> Huang et
-> al. [huang-w2sp] summarize the core browser security guarantee as
-> follows:
->
->> Users can safely visit arbitrary web sites and execute scripts
->> provided by those sites.
+  Users can safely visit arbitrary web sites and execute scripts provided by those sites.

 The reader will find the full discussion of the browser threat model in section 3 of {{RFC8826}} helpful in understanding what follows.